truenas/middleware/docs/userguide/freenas_install.rst

 Before upgrading an existing ZFS pool, be aware of the following caveats first:

-* the pool upgrade is a one-way street meaning that **if you change your mind you can not go back to an earlier ZFS version or downgrade to an earlier version of FreeNAS® that does not support feature flags.**
+* the pool upgrade is a one-way street meaning that **if you change your mind you can not go back to an earlier ZFS version or downgrade to an earlier version of FreeNAS® that does not support those feature flags.**

 * before performing any operation that may affect the data on a storage disk, **always backup your data first and verify the integrity of the backup.**
   While it is unlikely that the pool upgrade will affect the data, it is always better to be safe than sorry.